 This was the name of 2 biblical men, both priests.

 Ezekiel (Jehezekel), a priest in David’s time1 Chronicles 24:16 KJV

-One of the great prophets, the son of Buzi the priest (Ezek.
+Ezekiel was one of the great prophets, the son of Buzi the priest (Ezek.
 1:3).
 He was one of the Jewish exiles who settled at Tel-Abib, on the banks of the Chebar, “in the land of the Chaldeans.”
 He was probably carried away captive with Jehoiachin (1:2; 2 Kings 24:14-16) about B.C.
-597. His prophetic call came to him “in the fifth year of Jehoiachin’s captivity” (B.C.
-594).
+597.

 His prophetic call from God came to him “in the 5th year of Jehoiachin’s captivity” (594 B.C.).